monero-integrations/monerophp/README.md

 Step 3: Edit example.php with your ip (127.0.0.1 for localhost) and port of Monero Wallet RPC (in the example it's 127.0.1 and 28080 port)

-Step 4: Open your browser with your ip of XMPP, apache or ngix server and execute example.php.
+Step 4: Open your browser with your ip of XMPP, apache or nginx server and execute example.php.
 If library works. it will print your address